-The survey results indicated that there would be very minor impacts from the tram.
-It was found that survey respondents perceived that there would be no impacts in terms of access to customers, markets or suppliers.
-This is actually an encouraging result as it was possible that some respondents might have expected a loss of business such as passing trade dependent on being able to park near premises.
+The surveys results indicated that the tram is expected to be of very limited benefit to businesses.
+It was found that survey respondents hardly perceived any impacts in terms of access to customers, markets or suppliers.
+This is actually an encouraging result, as it was possible that some respondents might have expected a loss of business such as passing trade dependent on being able to park near premises.

-The surveys found that where the tram is expected to be of benefit to businesses is in providing better access to labour.
+The surveys found that where the tram is expected to be of benefit to businesses, it was in providing better access to labour.
 Businesses indicating this were in retail, financial services and the health sector.
 However, those in retail and financial services are in the city centre and it is difficult to argue that location is the reason for being unable to fill vacancies; it is much more likely that the issue is one of wages and / or conditions.
 Accordingly a very small change in accessibility at the city centre level by means of a mode which is more expensive than bus is likely to have no impact on filling such vacancies.
 Put another way, a transport intervention is not going to address any market failure in the city centre labour market.